4 Digital terrain model

 This method is based on triangular irregular network (TIN) of ground point data to derive a bivariate function for each triangle, which is then used to estimate the values at unsampled locations (between known ground points).

 Planar facets of each generated triangle are used to interpolate.
 Used with a Delaunay triangulation, this is the most simple solution because it involves no parameters.
 The Delaunay triangulation is unique and the linear interpolation is parameter-free.
 The drawbacks of the method are that it creates a non-smooth DTM and that it cannot extrapolate the terrain outside the convex hull delimited by the ground points since there are no triangle facets outside the convex hull.
 Moreover, the interpolation is weak at the edges because large irrelevant triangles are often created.
-It’s therefore important to compute the triangulation with a buffer to be able to crop the DTM and clear the edge artifacts.
+It’s therefore important to compute the triangulation with a buffer to be able to crop the DTM and clear the edge artifacts (see Chapter 14).

 To generate a DTM model with the TIN algorithm we use rasterize_terrain() where algorithm = tin().